Classification: Histone Deacetylase Inhibitor

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-For women, effective birth control is necessary during treatment and for at least one month after treatment.
+For women, effective birth control is necessary during treatment and for at least three months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-For men, condoms should be used during treatment and for three months after the last dose is administered.
+For men, condoms should be used during treatment and for six months after the last dose is administered.